SixArm/mast-cell-help/topics/diphenhydramine/index.md

-# Diphenhydramine (brand name Benadryl)
+# Diphenhydramine

 Diphenhydramine is an antihistamine that is commonly used to relieve symptoms associated with allergies and allergic reactions.
+Brand name: Benadryl.

 It is available over-the-counter.
-Brand name: Benadryl.
-Be aware that some Diphenhydramine medications contain artificial colors that may affect individuals, so ask about colorless versions of the medication.
+Be aware that some Diphenhydramine medications contain artificial colors that may affect individuals, so ask about colorless versions.

 **Key points:**